huggingface/data-is-better-together/community-efforts/prompt_ranking/README.md

 ## What did we achieve?

-Thanks to the contribution of over 385 people, we were able to create version 1.0 of the [DIBT/10k_prompts_ranked](https://huggingface.co/datasets/DIBT/10k_prompts_ranked) dataset with 10,331 examples.
+Thanks to the contribution of over 385 people, we were able to create the [DIBT/10k_prompts_ranked](https://huggingface.co/datasets/DIBT/10k_prompts_ranked) dataset with 10,331 examples.

 Moreover, we could analyze the decision behavior of the annotators.
 Below, you can see that the human-generated prompts were ranked higher than the synthetic ones.
 This is an interesting observation that can be further explored in future research.